ndegroot/transcribetools/readme.md

 does not support 3.13 yet.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache 2.0 License - see the [LICENSE file](LICENSE-2.0.txt) for details.

 ## Setup
 We use uv for managing virtual environments and package installation.
 Follow these steps to set up the project: